 In order to prevent sore, stiff muscles after pruning—and to protect muscles and nerves in the hands, wrist and forearms from potential chronic injuries—here are some things to keep in mind while pruning:

-Keep the wrist(s) straight.
 A straight wrist yields more grip strength than a rounded one.
-Actually, given the angle of attachments of the muscles that cross the wrist, the greatest mechanical advantage is achieved when the wrist is cocked back slightly.
-But working too long with the wrist bent forward or back can irritate and inflame tendons and nerves which cross it.
+Actually, the greatest mechanical advantage is achieved when the wrist is cocked back slightly.
+But working too long with a bent wrist can irritate and inflame tendons and nerves which cross it.

 Check to see that the wrist is in neutral by holding the hand out as if to shake hands with someone.
 When you are grasping tools, try to establish a similar, neutral wrist position, and try to maintain it while working.